Updated: 13 April 2020 (first published in February 2018)

 My own experience has been slightly different.
-My meditative practices been more heavily skewed towards focused attention styles, yet I still saw my creative ability skyrocket, despite the studies above showing either little contribution or even a potentially negative effect from those styles of meditation.
+My meditative practices have historically been more heavily skewed towards focused attention styles, yet I still saw my creative ability skyrocket, despite the studies above showing either little contribution or even a potentially negative effect from those styles of meditation.

 The reality is that most forms of mindfulness meditation and many others incorporate varying degrees of all these elements rather than isolate them individually style by style.
-As a result my open monitoring skills had developed without me consciously training them that often, which might explain the changes in creativity I’ve experienced.
+As a result my open monitoring skills had developed without me consciously training them very often, which might explain the changes in creativity I’ve experienced.

 Furthermore, managing my stress responses more effectively and being less tired have both given me the space to be more creative.
 It’s another conversation, but stress responses trigger our brain’s “threat control centre” (the amygdala) and cut off higher level thinking in favour of short-term, emergency survival functioning.

 My stress responses weren’t being triggered frequently or intensely enough to cause me anything particularly serious like stress response hyper-stimulation, but I think regular mild stress responses were enough to stifle my creative ability.
-Before I was a regular meditator that was the state I lived in.
+Before I was a regular meditator, that was the state I lived in.
 I considered it to be “normal”, even though it often didn’t feel right.
 Perhaps you can identify?

 Finally I should note that when I knew I needed to solve problems I had also employed some other creativity techniques outside of meditation, but not in any consistent way.